jhmanchola/Learning-curve/Problem-Solving/README.md

 # Code for problem solving
-Some code written to solve random problems encountered along the way.
+Some code written to solve random issues encountered along the way.